luapower/luapower-all/pp.md

   * strings need escaping which could become noticeable with large strings featuring many newlines, tabs, zero bytes, apostrophes, backslashes or control characters.
-  * loading back the output with the Lua interpreter is not safe (no code is).
+  * loading back the output with the Lua interpreter is not safe.

 ## API

 ### `pp.print(v1,...)`
 ### `pp(v1, ...)`

-Pretty-print the arguments to standard output.
+Print the arguments to standard output.
+Only tables are pretty-printed, everything else goes unfiltered.
 Cycle detection and indentation are enabled.
 Unserializable values get a comment in place.

 ### `pp.write(write, v, [indent], [parents], [quote], [onerror])`